veronikakontos/TravelDestination/README.md

 # Travel Destination - a simple social media website for those who love to share travel destinations and ideas which city to visit and do fun activities!

-Web app has a API with current weather
+The web app has an API with current weather
 <!-- > Live demo [_here_](https://www.example.com). -->
 ### Table of Contents